 A typical household may own more than 10 internet-connected media devices, including smart TVs, tablet devices, smartphones and smart watches.
 The combined use of devices may enhance the media consumption experience and new opportunities for media orchestration also arise at the capture side, as the number of cameras, microphones while sensors (location, orientation) may match the number of people present at large sports, music or other events.
 Moreover, the emergence of 360o video (“virtual reality”) and associated 3D audio offer opportunities for less TV-centric orchestrations of media capture, processing and rendering.

-However, when consuming multiple types of media at multiple sources and sinks, each media normally has different types of timelines and spatial locations.
-For instance, a source or sink device cannot consume both an ISOBMFF file which has composed time stamps and static Cartesian coordinate information and a MPEG-DASH stream with media presentation timestamps and dynamic GPS locations.
-Therefore there must be needed a correlation description for different types of timelines and a standardized description way for static and dynamic spatial relationships.
+However, when consuming multiple types of media at multiple sources and sinks, each media normally has different (types of) timelines and spatial locations.
+For instance, a source or sink device cannot consume both an ISOBMFF file which has composed time stamps and static Cartesian coordinate information and an MPEG-DASH stream with media presentation timestamps and dynamic GPS locations.
+Therefore, we need a description of the correlation or translation between the different types of timelines, as well as a standardized way to describe static and dynamic spatial relationships.

-For that purpose, MPEG (Moving Picture Experts Group) initiated its Media Orchestration (“MORE”) activity early 2015, to create tools to achieve the media orchestration which is capable of consuming multiple medias at multiple sources and sinks with different types of media timelines by the correlation timestamps and with a static and dynamic types of spatial description methods by a standardized spatial relationships.
+MPEG (Moving Picture Experts Group) initiated its Media Orchestration (“MORE”) activity early 2015, to create tools to achieve such media orchestration.
+Media Orchestration allows coordination of sources and sinks in time and space.

+In time, media orchestration allows devices and apps (“sinks”) to consume multiple media streams from diverse sources with different types of media timelines by using correlation timestamps

+In space, the MORE specification defines static, but more importantly, dynamic metadata for describing spatial information associated with the media.

-The remainder of this paper discusses needs of media orchestration from the use cases, details of the functional architecture and associated metadata.
+This paper discusses various aspects of media orchestration, including use cases, details of the functional architecture, and which metadata is defined – along with the ways to carry it.

 Needs of media orchestration